It was too easy, but still fun! Merry Christmas!

 “Well,” she said, softening.
 “How are you doing?”

 “Very well.
 Very well indeed, in fact.
 Profits are up.”

 “Yes I noticed that.
 No small achievement in a recession.
 So many companies in trouble and everything…”

 She took another little sip, her wide, dark eyes never leaving mine.
-I didn’t need to acknowledge the criticism, it hung in the air around her like candle smoke.
+I didn’t need to acknowledge the criticism.
+It hung in the air around her like candle smoke.

 “What’s that?”
 I said, gesturing at a heavy silver chain around her neck.
 She never used to run to extravagant jewellery.
-“How does that fit in with your anti-profit tack?

 She fingered it idly, eyes still not leaving mine.
 “You gave it to me, don’t you remember?”

 I shook my head, looked closer.
 It was made up of heavy chain links.
 Solid looking.
 Ugly.
 “No, I don’t.”

 She shrugged again.
 “I thought it wasn’t to your usual taste.
 But then, you’ve changed since I knew you well.”

 “Look,” I said, irritation reaching a peak.
 “Do you just want to spit it out?
 You’re obviously not keen on seeing me and to be perfectly honest the feeling is mutual.
 So do you just want to say whatever it is you’ve got to say so I can go home?”